 - Dual handlebar options

-Footprint, Portability, Durability, Construction
+Footprint, Portability, and Durability

 This elliptical doesn’t have “commercial” in its name for no reason–the footprint is akin to what you’d find in a regular gym at 67″ L x 29″ W x 69″ H. The space needed to properly use the 14.9 should be taken into account before you purchase it.
 If you’re tight on room but still want a NordicTrack elliptical compatible with iFit, I’d suggest going with either the SpaceSaver SE7i or the SpaceSaver SE9i.